hernantech/mumaxplus/docs/install.rst

 Dependencies
 ------------

-mumax⁺ should work on any NVIDIA GPU with any Compute Capability.
+mumax⁺ should work on any NVIDIA GPU.
 To get sarted you should install the following tools yourself.
 Open the dropdowns for more details.

 .. dropdown:: CUDA Toolkit